 Mediation is used these days in many commercial and community settings, but workplace mediation is one of the few areas where the participants are likely to continue to have an ongoing relationship, rather than reaching a financial settlement, so the final agreement between the participants needs to be strong, sincere and workable.

-At the beginning of the year, I undertook an excellent certificated training course on mediation with the London School of Mediation, in order to formalise my position, become an Accredited Mediator and to start to work towards membership of the Chartered Institute of Arbitrators.
+At the beginning of last year, I undertook an excellent certificated training course on mediation with the London School of Mediation, in order to formalise my position, become an Accredited Mediator and to start to work towards membership of the Chartered Institute of Arbitrators.

 So, as well as my work as an Executive Coach, Team Coach, Facilitator and HR Consultant, I am now qualified to undertake workplace mediation and would welcome contact from your organisation or from your network where you think I might be able to help to resolve an issue developing between individuals or across teams from becoming a formal complaint or a misconduct case.